 Since the end of her Full Tilt lawsuit, Clonie has disappeared from the public eye.
 Numerous poker forum boards share rumors of her living in Melbourne Australia, where rumors state, (just rumors) she has relocated and married a fireman.

-From what can be publically and easily gathered online, she has apparently married an Australian reality show contestant.
+From what can be publicly and easily gathered online, she has apparently married an Australian reality show contestant.
 She now goes by the name Clonie Villani and married Cameron P. Villani.
 According to an online marriage record site, a Cycalona A. Beatty (Clonie’s former name) married Villani on June 25, 2011 in Collin County, Texas.
 She was 39 at the time, (born in 1972), while her husband was 34 at the time (born in 1977).

 Although I cannot verify if they are one and the same, an Australian man by the name of Cam Villani was a firefighter who once appeared on the Australian version of “The Mole.”
 The show was filmed in 2003, when Villani, was 26 years old.
 This would put him at 34 years of age in 2011, at the time of the wedding.

 In addition, a poker training company called, “Big Slick Poker Academy,” based in Carrollton, Texas, claims to have a Clonie Gowen as a part time instructor, starting in December 2012, although more recent Facebook postings and website pages no longer show her as an instructor.
-It’s unclear if Clonie has moved back to Texas.

 The Hendonmob reports that in August of 2014, Clonie took 67th in a $550 No-limit hold’em tournament held at the Winstar Casino in Thackerville, Oklahoma, good for a $1,079 payday.
 Interestingly enough, T.J.
 Cloutier finished 12 in the same event.